Peter: How much?

 - The Rusteze Bumper Ointment tent is full of rusty, beaten-up cars, much to McQueen's dismay.
 Ironically, the similarly rusty, beaten-up tow truck Mater later becomes his best friend.

 - The villains of the sequel are all notorious "lemons", such as Gremlins, Pacers and Yugos, with the apparent Big Bad based on a German microcar in which passengers always face the back.
 In fact, two of the baddies are even called Grem and Acer.

-- Both vehicles in The Fox and the Hound; the widow's is a really old truck, and Slade's truck becomes as temperamental as he is after the Widow puts a load of buckshot through the radiator.
+- Both vehicles in The Fox and the Hound; the Widow's is a really old truck, and Slade's truck becomes as temperamental as he is after the Widow puts a load of buckshot through the radiator.

-- In Madagascar 2, the state of the plane the Penguin Commandos and the Zoo animals attempt to fly back to New York in is so bad that one of the signs it is not working is that its engine is no longer on fire.
+- In Madagascar: Escape 2 Africa, the state of the plane the Penguin Commandos and the Zoo animals attempt to fly back to New York in is so bad that one of the signs it is not working is that its engine is no longer on fire.
 It also comes with several skeletons on board.

 - In Wreck-It Ralph, Vanellope's initial car, "The Lickety-Split", is a pedal-powered piece of crap made out of graham crackers that pales in comparison to other vehicles in her game.
 Later on, she and Ralph build another car that, while functionally better, is still pretty hideous.